friedbrice/friedbrice.github.io/_posts/2020-01-01-io-rosetta-stone.md

 Since Scala supports call-by-name arguments, we have a very convenient syntax `IO(...)` for "promoting" side-effectful code blocks into first-class actions.

-In Scala we benefit from having `for` comprehensions, so our port follows the original Haskell much more closely (thought the port is not quite as pretty as the original).
+In Scala we benefit from having `for` comprehensions, so our port follows the original Haskell much more closely (though the port is not quite as pretty as the original).

 {% highlight scala %}
 // App.scala